 Lakefront Brewery Black Friday limited edition beer back for 2022

 MILWAUKEE - Black Friday is a big day at Lakefront Brewery for beer lovers.
-The brewery is releasing four limited-edition beers for sale today.
+The brewery released four limited-edition beers for sale.

-For the early birds, the beer is one part of why they're out here, but it's more the tradition of getting together with fields waiting at Lakefront Brewery to be one of the first to get their hands on the limited edition beer.
+For the early birds, the beer is one part of why they're out here.
+But it's more the tradition of getting together with friends -- waiting at Lakefront Brewery to be one of the first to get their hands on the limited edition beer.

-Lakefront's Curdwagon food truck will be on hand and open at 4:30 a.m. for breakfast.
-Black Friday gear will be sold, including a beanie, shirt, blanket, snifter, and bottle opener.
+"Right after thanksgiving dinner last night, I got here about 6:15," said Dave Armstrong, the first person in line at Lakefront Brewery.
+"Well it’s become a family tradition and of course the beer.
+Me and my son-in-law have just been doing this for years and years and just been a lot of fun."

+"Black Friday beer started in 2011.
+We wanted to do something special in 2010, so we offered tours for people who didn’t want to do the stand in line shopping and those tours grew very popular so we started with the Black Friday beer, and it’s just grown and grown and grown," said Russ Klisch, Lakefront Brewery founder and owner.

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News